 It’s also for partners supporting someone in therapy and for parents who need to understand and believe that their child can get better.

 But that’s not the full story of why this book resonated so deeply with me.
 The reason I want my clients to read Love Warrior is because through the telling of her story, Glennon brings to life what I see as an underlying issue in most of the clients I work with–

-Although they may seek therapy for a variety of different symptoms, underneath there is very often a broken relationship with their emotions, which has resulted in a broken relationship with themselves.
+Although the reason they start working with me varies, there’s often a broken relationship with their emotions, which has resulted in a broken relationship with themselves.

 Throughout the book Glennon describes herself as someone who feels emotions very deeply.
 In one excerpt she says:

 “I think I love my people more than normal people love their people.
 My love is so overwhelming and terrifying and uncomfortable and complicated that I need to hide from it.
 Life and love simply ask too much of me.
 Everything hurts.
 I don’t know how people can just let it all hurt so much.
 I am just not up for all this hurting.
 I have to do whatever it takes not to feel the hurt.
 But what I have to do to avoid the hurt for myself hurts everyone else.
 My survival means I have to keep harming my people.
 But it is not because I don’t love them, it is because I love them too much.”

 Many of my clients describe themselves as “overly sensitive,” and explain that this is one of their traits they need to “fix.”
 However, through Love Warrior the message that I try to convey to them is made clear—